meryantona/datto_calendar/README.md

 <img src="datto.jpg" alt="Datto - Calendar App"/>

-DATTO Calendar App is a simple yet powerful calendar application that allows users to manage your events efficiently.
+DATTO Calendar App is a simple yet powerful calendar application that allows users to manage their events efficiently.

 It comes in two versions: a command-line interface (CLI) and a graphical user interface (GUI) powered by Streamlit.